fabaindaiz/spellsolver/README.md

 - Initialization of the trie structure to store valid words can take anywhere from 10 to 30 seconds and uses approximately 1 GB of ram memory, but allows all spellsolver queries to be executed in less than a second.
 - I have planned to implement double swap, but with some algorithm that gives good results in a reasonable time (any ideas?)

+## Requirements
+- python3
+- tkinter

+## instructions for use

-### GraphicUI instruction
+### GraphicUI
-1. Install tkinter and execute graphicui.py
+1. Move to folder "src/" and execute graphicui.py
 2. Write the letters on the board in the interface table
 3. Use the right click to select letter modifiers or to delete them
 4. Click on one of the buttons to search for words according to the amount of swap you want to use